edoars/CPRNG/README.md

 The directory `src` contains the code used to sample multipliers.

+The directory `python` contains the Python code used to select the multipliers reported in the paper.

 The databases of candidate multipliers are available at http://vigna.di.unimi.it/CPRNG.zip.
 (The size of the zip file is approximately 2 gigabytes; the unzipped data is approximately 5 gigabytes.)